 Sex Work Laws in Victoria

-The legal situation in Victoria means that sex worker are often forced to choose between safety and legality.
+The legal situation in Victoria means that sex workers are often forced to choose between safety and legality.
 For example, self employed sex workers (private escorts) are required by law to see their clients in unfamiliar environments.
-Restrictions on how private escorts can advertise prevent them from describing their services, thereby potentially creating confusion in the mind of the client.
-In order to carry out a service business smoothly there has to be a clear understanding of what’s being offered and what’s being purchased.
-Without this, misunderstanding can lead to aggravated tension on the part of clients, putting sex workers at risk.

 Three Common Concerns About the Sex Industry